christophersjchow/blog/_posts/2010-11-18-Jumba-VPS-Rails-Setup.markdown

     sudo apt-get install proftpd

 Then follow the instructions at `http://www.webmin.com/vdownload.html` to install virtualmin.
-You may want to edit the default Virtual Host template under Virtualmin -&gt; System Settings -&gt; Server Templates -&gt; Apache website (Dropdown)
+You may want to edit the default Virtual Host template under Virtualmin > System Settings > Server Templates > Apache website (Dropdown)

 For example, I dislike the `www` in front of my domains so I added this to the template: